-Pygmy date palm (Phoenix roebelenii) is a small palm tree with feathery leaves and a single trunk.
-This slow-growing tree, which rarely exceeds mature heights of 6 to 10 feet, grows in U.S. Department of Agriculture plant hardiness zones 10 through 11.
-Although palm trees can be planted year-round, trees planted in spring and early summer establish roots faster.
+Pygmy date palm (Phoenix roebelenii) is a small palm with feathery leaves and a single trunk.
+This slow-growing plant, which rarely exceeds mature heights of 6 to 10 feet, is a perennial only in U.S. Department of Agriculture plant hardiness zones 10 and 11.
+Although palms can be planted year-round, plants started in spring and early summer establish roots faster.
 Keep the roots moist, but not dripping wet, until you're ready to plant.

 Video of the Day

-To plant a pygmy date palm tree, dig a hole twice as wide, but no deeper, than the tree's root ball.
+To plant a pygmy date palm, dig a hole twice as wide using a shovel, but no deeper, than the plant's root ball.
 Do not place material such as compost, mulch or peat moss in the bottom of the hole, and do not amend the removed soil.
 The roots may not penetrate the soil around the hole if the structure of the soil in the planting hole differs considerably from the surrounding, native soil.
 Similarly, water may not flow freely from the amended soil to the native soil.
 This is why it's beneficial to improve the soil in the entire planting area.

 Remove the pygmy palm carefully from the container.
-If the tree is wrapped, remove the burlap and string, wire or twine.
-To ensure all air pockets are removed, let a garden hose run slowly into the hole while you place the palm tree in the hole.
+If the plant is wrapped, remove the burlap and string, wire or twine.
+To ensure all air pockets are removed, let a garden hose run slowly into the hole while you place the palm in the hole.

-The tree should be situated so the top of the root ball is about 1 inch above the surface of the surrounding soil.
-Otherwise, trees planted too deeply are prone to disease and rot.
-Once the tree is planted, backfill the hole with the removed soil.
+The palm should be situated so the top of the root ball is about 1 inch above the surface of the surrounding soil.
+Otherwise, it will be susceptible to disease and rot if it's planted too deeply.
+Once the palm is planted, backfill the hole with the removed soil.
 The palm's fronds are lined with very sharp thorns, so it's best to wear thick gloves when handling.

-When you see new growth — usually about two months after planting — the tree is well established and will benefit from regular feeding.
+When you see new growth — usually about two months after planting — the palm is established and will benefit from regular fertilizing.
 As a general rule, use a slow-release 8-2-12 fertilizer every three months between early spring and early autumn.
-Sprinkle the fertilizer evenly on the ground under the canopy of the tree at at a rate of 1 to 1 1/2 pounds for every 100 square feet.
+Sprinkle the fertilizer evenly on the ground under the canopy of the palm at at a rate of 1 to 1 1/2 pounds for every 100 square feet.